 CABISAM Training Program

-The Certificate on Advanced Brief Interventions for Substance Abuse among Minority populations (CABISAM) is issued as part of the SBIRT@LUC Training Program by the Institute for Transformative Interprofessional Education (I-TIE) at Loyola University Chicago.
-This certificate program provides a great opportunity for students to gain advanced experience in the SBIRT model and motivational interviewing skills.
-The CABISAM Training Program is for students in the schools of social work, nursing and medicine and includes the following components: 1.
-An all-day SBIRT and motivational interviewing training including simulated patients, 2.
-Client practice through interprofessional teams located at community based agencies and clinic locations; 3.
-Online trainings through SAMHSA and KOGNITO; 4.
-Presentations at the annual SBIRT@LUC conference.
+The Certificate on Advanced Brief Interventions for Substance Abuse among Minority populations (CABISAM) is part of the Center for Field Innovation, Research, Strategy & Training (C-FIRST) and the Institute for Transformative Interprofessional Education (I-TIE) at Loyola University Chicago.
+This certificate program provides a great opportunity for Loyola students to gain advanced interprofessional experience in the SBIRT model and motivational interviewing skills.
+The CABISAM training program is for students in the schools of social work, nursing, dietetics and medicine.

-Application to CABISAM is open to 1st year Medical students, 2nd level MSW students, and Bachelor and Graduate Level Nursing and Dietetic students.
+- Application to CABISAM is open to 1st year Medical students, MSW students, and Bachelor and Graduate Level Nursing and Dietetic students.

-A three-credit elective course "CABISAM" will be offered in the Spring 2019 semester.
-The course is for students who want a more comprehensive understanding of, and practice in the SBIRT model, motivational interviewing, the brief negotiated interview and interprofessional practice.
+A three-credit elective course "CABISAM" (SOWK 634) may be offered in the spring 2021 semester.
+The course is for students who want a more comprehensive understanding of, and practice in, the SBIRT model, Motivational Interviewing, the Brief Negotiated Interview and inter-professional practice.
 Enrollment in the class is not required for participation in the CABISAM program.
-Students who enroll in the CABISAM elective course for Spring 2019, will also complete the requirements for the CABISAM certificate.
-For more information about the CABISAM course email Dr. John Orwat at firstname.lastname@example.org.
+Students who enroll in the CABISAM elective course, will also complete the requirements for the CABISAM certificate.
+For more information about the CABISAM course email Douglas Schacke at email@example.com.

-Below are photos from the first CABISAM Training Day with Cohort 1 that took place on February 25, 2017.
+Below are photos from a past CABISAM Training Day